FERRARA - the renaissance capital

 The 6 hour tour has additional sites from the 3 hour tour.

-Options: instead of the interior visit of Castello Estense and of Delizia di Schifanoia, we can visit the Cathedral Museum and Casa Romei or Palazzina Marfisa d'Este.
+Instead of the interior visit of Castello Estense and of Delizia di Schifanoia, we can visit the Cathedral Museum and Casa Romei or Palazzina Marfisa d'Este

 The Cathedral Museum, inside the ancient church of San Romano, houses among other precious things the pipe organ altarpieces by Cosma Tura, precious Flemish tapestries and the thirteenth-century tiles from the Door of the Months of the cathedral.